 Secure https certificate when visiting web pages

-Passwords in the CourseSales.com database are encrypted so cannot be recovered, only reset.
+Passwords in the CourseSales.com database are double encrypted so cannot be recovered, only reset.

 Backup Server and Code Redundancy

 The CourseSales.com production servers are Amazons EC2 instances located at two of Amazon’s Sydney, Australia datacentres which are in two separate geographical locations.
 More instances are on cold (not active) standby ready to replace or add to the production servers if required.
 This is made feasible because: